datalad-handbook/book/docs/glossary.rst

    Debian
       A common Linux distribution. `More information here <https://www.debian.org/index.en.html>`__.

+   debugging
+      Finding and resolving problems within a computer program.

    DOI
       A digital object identifier (DOI) is a character string used to permanently identify a resource and link to in on the web.
 A DOI will always refer to the one resource